Asyncify lets synchronous C or C++ code interact with asynchronous JavaScript. This allows things like:

 .
 That list of imports is

-the list of imports to the wasm module that the Asyncify instrumentation must be
+the list of imports to the Wasm module that the Asyncify instrumentation must be

 aware of.
 Giving it that list tells it that all other JS calls will not do